 #3 Shop for a Mortgage After a Bankruptcy

 One of the biggest mistakes that many potential home buyers make is to not shop around for a mortgage.
 This is very important always but is especially important when you are coming out a bankruptcy.
 Many subprime lenders will not want to work with you, but a few companies still may.
 You have to shop around and find a company that offers a reasonably priced mortgage for people with bad credit.
 When you are ready to buy a house after bankruptcy, you will most likely be required to provide traditional income documentation, so that means that a stated income loan will be out of the question.
+If you need a mortgage refinance after a foreclosure reach out to lenders that specialize in these types of refinance loans.

 #4 Check Your Credit Report